tbrowder/PB-Lottery/README.md

 DESCRIPTION
 ===========

-**PB-Lottery** is intended to help the user manage his or her play in the US Power Ball Lottery with draws every Monday, Wednesday, and Saturday.
+**PB-Lottery** is intended to help the user manage his or her play in the US Power Ball Lottery with draws every Monday, Wednesday, and Saturday evening at 11:00 PM EST..

 The package includes an installed binary file, `pb-lottery`, to enbable checking various aspects of the user's lottery data including a listing of winnings for each ticket for its valid time period.
 Execute the program without arguments to see its help text.

-The package uses two separate data records, in defined formats (see below), for your tickets and the Power Ball drawings.
+There are two modes of operation: *semi-automatic* and *manual*, but the practical differnces are slight.
+Both methods require the user have his or her ticket files in a private directory.
+Both methods now use the Florida Lottery's results pdf file and extracts the desired data as needed.
+The location of that file varies with the method used.

+The manual method downloads the results pdf file into the user's private directory.

+The semi-automatic mode requires a little more work in order to set up a system cron job that will automatically download the latest results pdf file, check the user's tickets, and report the results to the user via email.
+The semi-automatic method puts the results pdf file in a special system directory: `/var/local/powerball/`.

+To avoid confusion, if both locations exist, the using routine checks both locations and uses the pdf file with the latest results.

+The drawing record results are extracted from the official pdf results file and are are kept in a file named `draws.txt`.
+New results are added to end of that file in draw date order.

-The drawing records must be in a file named `draws.txt` and your ticket records must be in a file named `my-tickets.txt`.
+You ticket records must be in a file named `my-tickets.txt`.

 This program expects your two data files to be in a directory pointed to by the environment variable **PB_LOTTERY_PRIVATE_DIR**.
-That directory **must** exist in order for the program to run, and the `draws.txt` and `my-tickets.txt` files must exist in order to check your results.
+That directory **must** exist in order for the program to run.
+As well, the `draws.txt` and `my-tickets.txt` files must exist in order to check your results.
 (It is recommended to keep your data files under *Git* management.)

 Ticket file format
 ------------------

-Your lottery ticket records must be in a text file in the following format:
+Your lottery ticket records must be in a text file in a special format as shown in this example:

-    # Lottery number choices (picks)
+    03 05 23 32 51 18 2025-12-24 pb dp

-    # The first five numbers are picks for the lottery, and the sixth and
-    # last number is the Power Ball.
+The first five numbers are picks for the lottery (in the range 1..69), and the sixth and last number is the Power Ball (in the range 1..26).

+Leading zeros are not required, but they help to keep the numbers aligned neatly.
+They are ignored when being processed for matches with drawn numbers.

-    # The seventh entry is the date the ticket is valid through and must
-    # be in yyyy-mm-dd format.
+The seventh entry is the **last date the ticket is valid** and must be in YYYY-MM-DD format.

-    # The remainder of the ticket line must contain at least one
-    # and up to several additional tokens:
+The remainder of the ticket line must contain at least one and up to several additional tokens from the following list:

+  * pp

-    #   pp  (for the 'Power Play' add-on option)
+    For the 'Power Play' add-on option

+  * dp

-    #   dp  (for the 'Double Play' add-on option)
+    For the 'Double Play' add-on option

+  * pb

-    #   pb  (only needed if your ticket doesn't have the 'pp' or 'dp' options)
+    This token is only needed if your ticket doesn't have the 'pp' or 'dp' options

-    #   qp  (for your records if you used the 'quick pick' method)
+  * paid

-    #   paid (use this token to prevent the ticket from being tallied in
+    use this token to prevent the ticket from being tallied in the 'status' routine

-    #         the 'status' routine)
+  * qp

+    For your records if you used the 'quick pick' method

-    # Any hash mark ('#') on a line starts a comment and
-    # it and the remainder of that line are ignored.
+Any hash mark ('#') on a line starts a comment and it and the remainder of that line are ignored.

-    # Blank lines are ignored.
+Blank lines are ignored.

-    # Valid examples:
+More valid examples:

     02 20 32 45 47 06 2025-09-22 pb # <== no add-ons
     02 20 32 45 47 06 2025-09-22 pp dp qp
     02 20 32 45 47 06 2025-09-22 pp dp qp paid # <== see note above

 Draw file format
 ----------------

+**NOTE: The draw record file is now updated by code in this distribution and its format is slightly modified from the original version which was created by the user.
+New draw results will be added by the system, but no existing data will be deleted by the system.
+ONLY THE USER MAY REMOVE CURRENT DRAW RECORDS.** Before adding to the existing file, a dated copy is made and placed in subdirectory `./old-draw-records`

-Note the Power Ball lottery's **draw** record is slightly different from the user's ticket entry.
+The Power Ball lottery's **draw** record is slightly different from the user's ticket entry.
 First, it has **two** lines per draw date.
 The **first** line is the actual 'Power Ball' draw plus the multiplier factor for the Power Play.
 The **second** line is the 'Double Play' draw.
-The two lines for each draw data **must** be in a text file in the following format (note two draw dates are shown):
+The two lines for each draw data will be in a text file in the following format (note two draw dates are shown):

     # Powerball lottery draws